-Ransomware is probably one of the most serious cyberthreats your organization will face.
+Ransomware is probably one of the most serious cyberthreats your organization might face.
 Why?
-Because in the past few years criminal gangs creating this type of malware and running ransomware as a service have been perfecting a different, more targeted approach to these kinds of attacks - for which metrics are much harder to obtain.
+Because in the past few years criminal gangs creating this type of malware and running ransomware as a service have been improving a different, more targeted approach to these kinds of attacks - for which metrics are still hard to obtain.

-Cybercriminals are also constantly coming up with new approaches to ensure that they receive the sum they ask for, usually by increasing the pressure on the victim.
+Cybercriminals are also coming up with new approaches to ensure that they receive the sum they ask for, usually by increasing the pressure on the victim.
 In 2019, they started to rely on double extortion, which combines the "usual" data encryption with data exfiltration.
 In this way, they not only prevented access to the victim's valuable, critical, or otherwise sensitive files, but could also leak or sell them to other malicious actors.
+Double extortion remains the most used scheme to compromise an organization which could afford to pay ransom up until today.

 Upping the ante further, some ransomware operators have adopted triple extortion, adding the further step of contacting business partners or customers of victims that have not paid the ransom demand.

-The cybercriminals inform the victim's partners/customers that their sensitive data has been accessed as part of the ransomware attack, suggesting these partners/customers pressure the ransomware victim to pay up to prevent this data being released.
-In some cases, the attackers even demand payment from these partners/customers.
+The cybercriminals inform the victim's partners or customers that their sensitive data has been accessed as part of the ransomware attack, suggesting these partners or customers pressure the ransomware victim to pay up to prevent this data being released.
+In some cases, the attackers even demand payment from these partners or customers.

 Recent years have seen a shift away from victimizing large numbers of random people while requesting ransom demands of modest sums, toward a targeted approach making much larger ransom demands from a smaller victim pool.
 That group features deeper pockets and members who can ill afford to lose access to their data or control over it.
+Another recent, slowly emerging trend is the "big shame ransomware" that stands for an incident where "an attacker threatens to leak sensitive data without encrypting it".
+Reputational damage can be caused by spreading such shame even via social media - and targeting large organizations without exception.